rocketpowerkille/PClub_Secretary_Task2/Writeups/WEB3_FLAG_WRITEUP.md

-Flag - PClub{y0u_ar3_in_7he_sudoers_th1s_1nc1d3nt_will_n0t_be_rep0r7ed}
+FLAG - PClub{y0u_ar3_in_7he_sudoers_th1s_1nc1d3nt_will_n0t_be_rep0r7ed}

+Did 'ls' after connecting through netcat and found nothing
-ran ls  -al in /chal , saw .swp, .swl etc files, so challenge is related to vim. however all files are owned by root so running vim -r

-<filename> did not repair them.,
+So ran 'ls -al' in /chal , saw .swp, .swl etc files, so found out that challenge is related to vim. however all files are owned by root so running 'vim -r <filename>' did not repair them and gave error.

-looked around in different directories and wasted a lot of time.,
+Kept looking around in different directories and wasted a lot of time.

-finally ran sudo -l to list the su.,
+finally ran 'sudo -l' to list the superuser.

-got /bin/vim as su.,
+got '/bin/vim' as superuser with no password.

-ran /bin/vim but there were xterm(fort+bad tty issues), so doing :!sh did not work.(!sh it spawns a shell in vim),
+ran '/bin/vim' but there were font issues or something(as per gpt), so doing :!sh did not work.

+force exited from the vim.

-ran sudo vim -c "!sh" which gave me root.,
+ran 'sudo vim -c "!sh"' trying to gain the root access.

-after that, cd .. then cd root which had only 1 file,
+after that, tried 'cd ..' trying to go back a directory

+did 'ls' and saw root and then decided to go to cd root

+did 'ls' saw flag(lfggg)

-cat flag gave me the flag ez.
+'cat flag' gave me the flag.